omittedcar/gazoland_game/README.txt

 ## Prerequisites

-Run from the terminal prompt: `sudo apt install libgles2 libglfw3`
+Run from the terminal prompt: `sudo apt install libgles2-mesa-dev libglfw3-dev`

 ## Building

-`make all`
+To build the regular (optimized) version: `make`
+To build the debuggable version: `make debug`